MoonDragon-MD/pySubTTS/README.md

 # pySubTTS
 Program for voice dubbing with TTS (native or online) video from SRT subtitles, lightweight without heavy dependencies, both for Windows and GNU/Linux (Debian, Ubuntu etc)

+Allows subtitles to be transformed into audio while respecting timestamps and then perform quick dubbing into another language.

+You can also set various parameters including maximum or minimum speed so that you always have a good listening experience.

+It will strictly respect the subtitle timestamps if you want it to.

 ### Dependencies
 FFMPEG installed in the system or portable.
 If portable, copy the executables: